djordjevicv/djordjevicv/README.md

 # 👋 Hello there

 <div align="justify">
 My name is Vojin.
-<br><br>I'm a CS Student and Javascript Developer who obviously loves to work with JavaScript technologies.
+<br>I'm a CS Student and Javascript Developer who obviously loves to work with JavaScript technologies.
 I am passionate about self-development when it comes to both personal and professional life, which is why I try to learn from my mentors and my mistakes on a daily basis.
-<br><br>Besides programming, I enjoy spending my free time volunteering, playing guitar in a rock band, reading and working out.
+<br>Besides programming, I enjoy spending my free time volunteering, playing guitar in a rock band, reading and working out.
 </div>

 <br/><a href="https://www.linkedin.com/in/djordjevicv"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a>